milostomic/implementation-guides/netverify/performNetverify.md

 ---
 # Configuring settings in the Customer Portal

-In the **Settings** screen of the Customer Portal you can customize your settings and brand your Netverify page. <br>Save changes using your Customer Portal password to activate them.
+In the **Settings** screen of the Customer Portal you can customize your settings and brand your ID Verification page. <br>Save changes using your Customer Portal password to activate them.
 <br>

 |ℹ️ Values set in your API request will override the corresponding settings configured in the Customer Portal.